 - potential threats to the heritage of the UK, which NHMF might be best placed to respond to

 - potentially controversial issues of policy identified by staff or Trustees

 - opinions and formal advice from experts and other agencies

-- the priorities for funding from a rang
+- the priorities for funding

 A team of staff work on assessing applications and offering support and advice to potential grantees.